 Distressed situations and insolvency proceedings are complex.
-The way the automotive industry should deal with suppliers facing such circumstances must be determined on a case-by-case basis, depending on the factual circumstances at hand, by seeking securities and guarantees to guarantee fulfilment of suppliers' obligations - and by considering not only the legal implications but also the economic impact that the relationship with the automotive manufacturer may have on a supplier's overall performance and business continuation.
+The way the automotive industry deals with suppliers facing such circumstances is determined on a case-by-case basis, depending on the factual circumstances at hand, by seeking securities and guarantees to warrant the fulfilment of supplier obligations - and by considering not only the legal implications but also the economic impact that the relationship with the automotive manufacturer may have on a supplier's overall performance and business continuation.

-One particularity of Spanish insolvency law is that the mere declaration of insolvency of a company is not a valid cause for termination of agreements entered into by that company.
+One particularity of Spanish law is that the mere declaration of a company insolvency is not a valid cause for termination of agreements entered into by the company.
 This means that a car manufacturer cannot terminate a supplier agreement only on grounds that the supplier has gone into insolvency; the contractual relationship will continue unless other reasons for termination appear such as a material breach of the supplier's duties.

-12 Are intellectual property disputes significant in the automotive industry?
+Are intellectual property disputes significant in the automotive industry?
 If so, how effectively is industrial intellectual property protected?
 Are intellectual property disputes easily resolved?

-Intellectual property (IP) and related unfair competition disputes in the automotive field in Spain are rather significant, in view of the number of cases that the Spanish courts have handled in the last few years, which show an increasing trend, although they are still less common than in other industries (eg, pharmaceutical and TMT industries).
+Intellectual property (IP) and related unfair competition disputes in the automotive field in Spain are rather significant, in view of the number of cases the Spanish courts have handled in the past few years, which show an increasing trend, although they are still less common than in other industries (eg, pharmaceutical and TMT).
 IP disputes and joint unfair competition claims are heard by several commercial courts specialising in IP matters across the country, which helps guaranteeing consistency in judicial decisions and, therefore, predictability.
-The most common venues are the Barcelona and Madrid Commercial Courts, as well as the EU Trademark and Design Courts located in Alicante, which handles all EU trademark and designs claims on an exclusive basis.
-Section 15 of the Court of Appeals of Barcelona and section 28 of the Court of Appeals of Madrid, as well as the EU Trademarks and Designs Court of Appeals, are the most reputed tribunals for IP matters in Spain, whose decisions have a great impact in the development of IP case law in our country.
+The most common venues are the Barcelona and Madrid Commercial Courts, as well as the EU Trademark and Design Court located in Alicante, which handles all EU trademark and designs claims on an exclusive basis.
+Section 15 of the Court of Appeals of Barcelona and section 28 of the Court of Appeals of Madrid, as well as the EU Trademark and Design Court of Appeals, are the most reputed tribunals for IP matters in Spain whose decisions have a great impact in the development of IP case law in the country.

 The prevalence of trademark and trade names proceedings in the automotive field is remarkable.
-Disputes in this sector mostly involve trademark/trade name infringement actions for likelihood of confusion (eg, CICAR vs ZIPCAR or PARKIA vs PARKVIA) where defendants usually bring counterclaims seeking the invalidity or cancellation for non-use of the enforced trademarks.
+Disputes in this sector mostly involve trademark or trade name infringement actions for likelihood of confusion (eg, CICAR v ZIPCAR, Parkia v ParkVia or M JOSCAR Hnos v jOYCAR) where defendants usually bring counterclaims seeking the invalidity or cancellation for non-use of the enforced trademarks.
 In a relevant number of cases, the claims involve the use by workshops or car sellers of well-known car brands.
 Case law shows that courts tend to be protectionist towards IP rights holders and have admitted the majority of the trademark or trade name infringement claims issued in the past few years.